How Vital is Workers’ Compensation in a Business?

 - Higher Insurance Premiums.
 Workers’ compensation insurance is already expensive in many states.
 This may prompt “insurance carriers to adjust the costs of their policies.”
 The cost of workers’ compensation coverage will almost certainly increase to account for a payout of benefits on covered COVID-19-related claims.

 - Overloading Existing State Program.
-Some states have their own unemployment insurance systems which they use to provide assistance to employees through enhanced unemployment insurance benefits.
+Some states have unemployment insurance systems, which they use to assist employees through enhanced unemployment insurance benefits.
 This is coverage for potential loss of income.
-Due to the current situation, however, this remains to be seen.
+Due to the current situation, however, this still needs to be seen.

 - Discouraging Businesses From Allowing Employees to Return to Work.
-As in many states, many essential business’ employees remain working even with the threat of pandemic around.
+As in many states, essential business employees remain working despite the pandemic threat.
 With the possibility of opening non-essential businesses, the risk of employees getting infected is also high.
 However, coverage may not apply to those working from home.
 This may discourage business owners from opening soon.

 - Protection In Civil Lawsuits.
 Similar to other cases, COVID-19-related claims coursed through the workers’ compensation may continue to protect employers against employee civil lawsuits.
 Simply put, an employee who gets his claim from the said policy cannot sue his employer further for civil damages due to COVID-19.

-Getting Workers Compensation Insurance is a good investment and protection for the part of the employer.
+Getting Workers’ Compensation Insurance for COVID-19 is a good investment and protection for the part of the employer.
 It will work for him in two ways.
 One, he will be able to provide coverage for his staff; two, he will also be able to protect his business.
-For this part, the employer is protected from further financial loss in his business when a claim is necessary.
-In this time of the COVID-19 pandemic, certain adjustments need to be made especially for the frontliners or “essential” workers and employees.
-However, they can still make adjustments on the coverage should the business need to go back to operation, and should they not be considered essential.
+For this part, the employer is protected from further financial loss in his company when a claim is necessary.
+During the COVID-19 pandemic, adjustments must be made, especially for the front liners or “essential” workers and employees.
+However, they can still adjust the coverage should the business need to return to operation and not be considered essential.
 The threat of getting infected is still there.
-Even without the adjustments on legislation, there’s always a workaround.
+Even without the adjustments in legislation, there’s always a workaround.

-One good way to start is to compare our own company’s coverage for workers’ compensation in Denver, CO, or any other US State for a start.
-We can help you design your own coverage based on your need.
-Call us today and start protecting your business and your team.
+One good way to start is to compare our company’s coverage for workers’ compensation for COVID-19 or any other reasons in Denver, CO, or any other U.S. State.
+We can help you design your coverage based on your need.
+Call us today here at Team AIS and start protecting your business and your team.